vukanac/PhpSimpleRefactor/README.md

 Configuration
 =======
-Edit the file PHPSimpleRefactor.sublime-settings (Preferences > Package Settings > PHPSimpleRefactor > Settings – User) with the correct php_path and refactor_path.
+Edit the file WukanacPhpSimpleRefactor.sublime-settings (Preferences > Package Settings > WukanacPhpSimpleRefactor > Settings – User) with the correct php_path and refactor_path.

 Example:

-	/** FILE: PHPSimpleRefactor.sublime-settings **/
+	/** FILE: WukanacPhpSimpleRefactor.sublime-settings **/

 	{
 		"php_path" : "/Applications/MAMP/bin/php/php5.5.3/bin/PHP",
-		"refactor_path" : "/usr/local/bin/refactor"
+		"refactor_path" : "/usr/local/bin/refactor",
+		"patch_path" : "patch",
+		"patch_opts" : "--binary",
 	}

 Usage
 =====
 There are two functionalities:

-**Extract method:** Select the lines that you'd like to extract to a new method, and use the shortcut **ctrl+alt+r** (or right click on the text and select "**PHPSimpleRefactor -> Extract method**").
+**Extract method:** Select the lines that you'd like to extract to a new method, and use the shortcut **ctrl+alt+r** (or right click on the text and select "**WukanacPhpSimpleRefactor -> Extract method**").
 The plugin will ask you for the method name to use.

-**Rename local variable:** Right click inside the scope that contains the local variable that you want to rename and select "**PHPSimpleRefactor -> Rename local variable**".
+**Rename local variable:** Right click inside the scope that contains the local variable that you want to rename and select "**WukanacPhpSimpleRefactor -> Rename local variable**".
 The plugin will ask you for the variable old name and the new name.

 License